 However, on their return trip, Marshall is beheaded and Pearl is captured by Fender (Vincent Klyn), but not before encountering Gibson Rickenbacker (Van Damme), a “slicer,” this film’s name for wandering mercenary bodyguards.
 (And yes, more than half the characters are named after musical instrument brands.)
-Gibson becomes determined to rescue Pearl, but mostly because he wants some good, old-fashioned revenge on the man who killed the family he tried to settle down with so many years ago.
+Gibson is now determined to rescue Pearl, but mostly because he wants some good, old-fashioned revenge on the man who killed his family.

 It’s almost unfathomable how little money and effort went into this movie, and, boy, does it show.
 The shooting locations include a sewer, a marsh, an abandoned construction site (that was likely filmed from multiple angles so they could reuse it as the characters end up at abandoned construction sites with stunning regularity) and bombed out cityscapes (again, likely the same one just filmed from different angles).
 The film is plenty violent, and yet I can’t remember the last low-budget, R-rated action flick that didn’t at least have tens of dollars to spend on Karo syrup and red dye.

 Turns out I was right when I mused that more money went into the chain-mail budget for Fender’s wardrobe than the squib department, as the budget for the entire film didn’t even come close to breaking six figures.